rattlesnakey/rattlesnakey.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 🤓 Hey folks!
 I am Hengyuan Zhang (张恒源 in Chinese).
+Before going to college, I grew up in Xiamen, a beautiful coastal city in China.

-I am a master's student at Tsinghua University from August 2022, under the supervision of Prof. Yong Jiang and Prof. [Yujiu Yang](https://scholar.google.com/citations?user=4gH3sxsAAAAJ&hl=zh-CN).
+Currently, I am a master's student (3rd year) at Tsinghua University under the supervision of Prof. Yong Jiang and Prof. [Yujiu Yang](https://scholar.google.com/citations?user=4gH3sxsAAAAJ&hl=zh-CN).

-My current research interests revolve around the application of **Natural Language Processing (NLP)** and **Data Mining** in specialized domains such as *Multilingualism*, *Education*, and *Cognitive Science*.
+📚 My research interests revolve around the application of **Natural Language Processing (NLP)** and **Data Mining** in specialized domains such as *Multilingualism*, *Education*, and *Cognitive Science*.
 I aim to approach these studies in an **interpretable** manner, seeking deeper insights into complex phenomena.
-I am particularly intrigued by the decision-making mechanisms integrated within models, eager to unravel their inner workings and enhance transparency.
+I am also particularly intrigued by the decision-making mechanisms integrated within models, eager to unravel their inner workings and enhance transparency.
+All in all, I aim to improve the **speciality** and **interpretability** of models, so as to make them more **powerful** and **trustworthy** in real-world applications.

-Looking ahead, I am also exploring the possibility of **enrolling in a Ph.D. program for the Fall of 2025**.
+📮 Looking ahead, I am exploring the possibility of **enrolling in a Ph.D. program for the Fall of 2025**.
-I am keen on exploring opportunities for collaboration in research or projects.
+I am also keen on exploring opportunities for collaboration in research or projects.
 Please do not hesitate to contact me at your convenience.

 <span class='anchor' id='-pub'></span>